FAITH DEVELOPMENT AT UUCGL

-We continue to grow by drawing on the wisdom of the ages, the inner spark of our own spirit, and thoughtful conversation with others.
+We believe that the spiritual journey is a lifelong process.
+Support and participation in community is essential.
+The challenges of our contemporary society are ever new and changing.
+Boundaries of knowledge and of inspiration continue to expand.
+We grow by drawing on the wisdom of the ages, the inner spark of our own spirit, and thoughtful conversation with others.

 Your family is invited to join in the exploration and celebration.
 We’re delighted to have you with us!

 You don’t need to go it alone.
 Parents and caregivers come to Unitarian Universalist (UU) congregations because our communities help raise children to be kind, respectful, fair-minded, caring, and strong enough to side with love, fight for justice, and be good environmental stewards.
 We nurture truth-seeking, spirituality, and a commitment to healing divisiveness in our world that will continue to shape and support our children as they grow.

 Here are some things we’ve been at UUCGL doing lately...

 Learning about native plants & stewardship of the Earth